How to take a smarter, more agile approach to portfolio management

 Many change portfolio functions require a real change in emphasis if they’re to deliver their priorities successfully and efficiently.

-There are a range of demands on how a change portfolio operation needs to function, and how it operates within the wider organizational context.
+There are a range of demands on how a change portfolio operation needs to function, and how it operates within the wider organisational context.
 There are many factors to consider, and local circumstance will likely drive focus in particular areas, but the following principles are core to driving success.

 1. Build authority into a change portfolio function from the outset